Insights automatically shows how your projects are doing based on your team’s actual work – no status meeting or manual updates needed.

 See how your projects are progressing without juggling spreadsheets or chasing down updates.
 You and your team have full visibility into what’s moving forward, what needs attention, and where to focus next.

-Project Insights is available on the Business plan (Todoist for web and desktop only).
+Insights is available on the Business plan.
 Team admins and members can view insights, while guests don’t have access.
-Before you get started, make sure you have Experimental features enabled on your personal account.

 Health status